Contact tracing identifies people who were in close contact with someone who has COVID-19 (coronavirus).

 They do not ask about people you may have passed by on the street or in a shop.
-In these situations, there is practically no risk in passing on the virus, especially if you are practicing social distancing.
+In these situations, there is practically no risk of passing on the virus, especially if you are practicing social distancing.

 Contact tracing is confidential.
 Anyone a contact tracer calls will not know it was you who gave them their contact details.